Does your marriage lack intimacy?

-Have you ever seen an ad that made you suddenly realize that you need that product?
-Maybe the smiling brunette leaning on the sporty new car made you wonder what you would look like driving a new convertible.
+Have you ever seen an ad that made you feel an impulsive need to buy?
+Maybe the smiling brunette leaning on the shiny new sports car made you wonder what you would look like driving a new convertible.

-Although it is no secret that marketers bombard us with advertising and images that remind us why we need to buy their product – our hair could be shinier, our bodies could be thinner, and our cars sleeker – one very important factor cannot be ignored.
+Although it is no secret that marketers bombard us with advertising and images that remind us why we need to buy their product – our car could be sleeker, our technology could have more features – but one very important factor cannot be ignored.
 Sex sells.
 This is nowhere more evident than the explosion of the internet porn industry.
 The proliferation of images, platforms, modalities and avenues for seeking and/or receiving sexual stimulation has skyrocketed in recent years.
-As one would suspect, the widespread availability and accessibility has fueled widespread usage, and more notably, an insatiable addiction to sexually compulsive behaviors.
+As one would suspect, the widespread availability and accessibility of porn has fueled its prolific usage, and more notably, a seemingly insatiable public consumption which is also privately affecting relationships..

 - 5% to 8% of the adult population has a porn addiction

 - 11 to 12 hours a week are spent consuming porn

 - As many as 93.2% of boys and 63.1% of girls have been exposed to porn by age 18

 - The earlier the exposure, the greater the risk of addiction

 - 25% of all search engine requests are related to porn